 For spouses of U.S. green card holders (permanent residents), the NVC green card application package cannot be submitted until the State Department determines that a green card is available given various annual caps.
 The dates published in the State Department’s monthly visa bulletin will determine whether an NVC package can be filed or not.
 For more information on how this works, take a look at our guide on “How to Read the Visa Bulletin.”

-Once the State Department determines that a green card is available, the NVC accepts the green card application package and ultimately decides whether the spouse is ready for an interview at a U.S. embassy or consulate abroad (called “consular processing”).
+The NVC accepts the green card application package and ultimately decides whether the spouse is ready for an interview at a U.S. Embassy or consulate abroad (called “consular processing”).

 DS-261 and Fees